fr33thytweaks/Github-Game-Configs/README.md

 High-end GPUs owners can afford to experiment with higher graphics settings.<br>

 # Nvidia Users & Reflex
-Unfortunately, most people focus only on framerate, which is why Nvidia Reflex is highlighted here.
+Unfortunately, most people focus only on framerate, which is why Nvidia Reflex is highlighted here.<br>
 Remember, while FPS is important, system latency matters more.

 Enabled/On